-Father’s Day falls on June 19 this year, which means that it’s time to get shopping.
+Father’s Day falls on June 18 this year, which means that it’s time to get shopping.
 While most dads would have you believe that the holiday is no big deal to them—“Don’t worry, guys, you totally don’t need to buy me a thing!”—the truth is that dad’s lying.
 He wants a gift, and he wants a good one, so do don’t disappoint him.
 Just cashed a fat check?
-Great: then treat your pops to a great meal in a killer Italian restaurant, a bottle of Bordeaux in a classy wine bar, or really splurge and take pops on an extreme outdoor adventure.
+Great: then treat your pops to a great meal at one of the best Italian restaurants in America, a bottle of Bordeaux in while visiting one (or all?) of the best wine bars in America, or really splurge and take pops on the best extreme outdoor adventures in America.
 Not feeling so flush?
 We’ve got you covered: at under $150, each of these 20 classy, creative gifts will show dad that he’s still the most important guy in your life.

 Best Father’s Day gift ideas under $150

 We bet your dad’s a classy guy, the type who might want a gulp of some fine liquor while he’s out on the golf course or at the theater—but who doesn’t want to advertise that he’s getting his drink on.
 Help him bring his own booze with this handsome leather flask.

 J. Crew “This Way Up” leather flask, $40 at jcrew.com